MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-purge.md

 > [!Note]
 > Purge operations can be tracked with the [show purges](#show-purges-command) command, executed against the Data Management endpoint (**https://ingest-[YourClusterName].kusto.windows.net**).

 Status = 'Completed' indicates successful completion of the first phase of the purge operation, that is records are soft-deleted and are no longer available for querying.
-Customers are **not** expected to track and verify the second phase (hard-delete) completion.
+Customers **aren't** expected to track and verify the second phase (hard-delete) completion.
 This phase is monitored internally by Kusto.

 ### Show purges command